JonSnowbd/Ash/docs/faq-defaultec/physics.md

-Nez Physics/Collisions
+Ash Physics/Collisions
 ==========

-It serves to reiterate what has been stated before: Nez physics is *not* a realistic physics simulation.
+It serves to reiterate what has been stated before: Ash physics is *not* a realistic physics simulation.
 It provides what I call *game* physics.
 You can do things like linecasts to detect colliders, overlap checks, collision checks, sweep tests and more.
 What you don't get is a full rigid body simulation. *You* get to control your game's feel from top to bottom.
 If you are looking for a full physics simulation see the optional [Farseer Physics implementation](FarseerPhysics.md).